MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/api/xmlnode-class.md

 # XmlNode Class
 Represents a single node in the XML document.

+> [!NOTE]
+> For performance reasons all HTTP, JSON, TextBuilder, and XML types are *reference* types, not *value* types.
+Reference types holds a pointer to the data elsewhere in memory, whereas value types store its own data.

 The following methods are available on the XmlNode class.

 |Method name|Description|